anderkve/FYS3150/_sources/book/introduction_to_cpp/variables.md

 s = "Hi there!;
 ```

-Often it is useful to do both the declaration and the value assignment as one code statement, like in these examples:
+Often, it is useful to do both the declaration and the value assignment as one code statement:

 ```c++
 int i = 10;